5 Physical ways to feel good

 (2) Sit less, move more

 We sit too much.
 Many of us spend six or more hours a day sitting – at work, in cars, and on settees.
 Our bodies evolved to be physically active most of our waking hours but this design no longer suits modern life.
-Or perhaps modern life isn’t suitable for healthy minds and bodies.
+Or perhaps modern life isn’t suitable for how our minds and bodies are designed..

 All this sitting actually makes us tired, causes health problems, and doesn’t encourage bright and elevated moods.
-If you’re unconvinced compare how you feel on days when you’re moving about a lot with those which you spend much of your time sitting.
+If you’re unconvinced compare how you feel on days when you do a lot of moving about a lot with days when you spend much of your time sitting.